sdegutis/immaculatalibrary.com/app/data/movies/passion-of-the-christ.md

 ### Caveats

-Some parts could be skipped over safely without harm to devotion, such as the final Judas scene and the demonic scenes and jump-scares.
+* Many scenes with Judas have demons
+* Many scenes with Judas have jump-scares
+* Suicide scene with Judas
+* Graphic scourging of Jesus revealing bones
+* Creepy scenes with Satan

 In general, not appropriate for anyone younger than teenagers.